SalladShooter/fonetiks/readme.md

 ## How to assist
 Make a seprate fork then make a pull request so we can review and add your changes.
 But keep your vibe coding out of our project!
 ## Changes to major build
-- cleaned up some code in the script because why not :SMUFED
 - merged another PR from SalladShooter
-- added the option to revert converted text from ChickenJack007, in experimental branch
-- in initial multi line comment, isolated letter changes for clarity
-- included package 'wordnet' because nltk was complaining
+- removed package 'wordnet' because nltk stopped complaining on my machine
 - soft g to j sometimes, needs work
 ## Minor changes
-- changes to replacements list
+- more replacements
-- new lines for input, output, and closing note
-- added example to readme.md
-- fixed example in readme.md

 ## Guide To The Letters (Fonetiks):
 - Þ þ - th : [th]istle, ma[th] - [þ]istle, ma[þ]
 - Ð ð - th : [th]e, [th]at - [ð]e, [ð]æt